 Web3 Careers Explained: Finding Your Place in the Decentralized World

 A comprehensive overview of the diverse career paths in Web3.
-This guide breaks down the major job categories, from development and design to marketing and operations, helping you find where you fit in.
+This guide breaks down the major job categories, from development and design to marketing.

 The Web3 industry is not just for coders.
 As the decentralized internet matures, it's creating a rich and diverse job market that requires a wide array of skills.
 While blockchain developers are in high demand, so are marketers who can build communities, product managers who can design user-friendly dApps, and operations specialists who can run decentralized organizations.